saikitsune/Furchive/installer/README.md

 ## Inno Setup

 - `inno/Furchive.iss` is the installer script.
-- `build-installer.ps1` publishes the app and compiles the installer.
+- `build-installer.ps1` publishes the app self-contained (bundles .NET) and compiles the installer.
 It downloads the WebView2 runtime if missing.
 You can override the WebView2 download source with `-WebView2Url` or `WEBVIEW2_URL` environment variable (e.g., to a GitHub Release asset).

 Usage: